 What Are Hot Spots?

-According to V.E.T.
-Care Hospital, a hot spot is the popular term for an infected skin sore.
+A hot spot is the popular term for an infected skin sore.
 These sores usually appear when a cat has been biting and scratching at an irritating spot.
 If the skin is broken, bacteria normally present on the skin's surface have the opportunity to invade the scratch and cause an infection.
 The area becomes red and warm to the touch, hence the name "hot spot."
 As the infection progresses, the spot loses hair, begins to weep pus and eventually crusts over.
 The area remains irritated and itchy, and this results in even more scratching and biting that winds up making the sore even bigger.

 A hot spot is not a diagnosis, but a symptom.
 Your vet will look for the underlying cause of irritation which triggered the licking or biting.
 One of the most common causes of hot spots is fleas.
 Flea saliva acts like an allergen, triggering the release of inflammatory chemicals in the skin which cause itching.
 You might compare the condition to getting a mosquito bite and the maddening itchy feeling it gives you.
 A cat scratching with her claws soon breaks the skin and triggers a hot spot.
 Other signs fleas may be the problem include the presence of flea dirt and tens of small scabs spread over the cat's skin.
 While fleas are the most common cause, other biting insects, such as mosquitoes, can trigger an allergic reaction.